 Following the results of this exercise, the participating MSAs took enforcement actions on many of the models tested.
-A total 27 RAPEX measures were notified as of 19 July 2019, thus informing EU citizens regarding the dangerous products identified by this activity, along with information on the risks they posed and the measures taken at a national level to prevent or restrict their marketing.
+A total 27 RAPEX measures were notified, thus informing EU citizens regarding the dangerous products identified by this activity, along with information on the risks they posed and the measures taken at a national level to prevent or restrict their marketing.
 In addition, 24 models of baby carriers and cots were recalled from consumers, withdrawn from retailers or further sales of these products were prohibited (sales bans).